 - Predisposed to moisture and mould

-Merbau originates from South Asia and is often cut from tropical forests which isn’t very environmentally friendly.
-The hardwood is strong, but at the same time soft and easy to work with.
-It can last up to 40 years and it’s durable and relatively cheap.
+Merbau originates from South Asia and is often cut from tropical forests, which isn’t environmentally friendly.
+The hardwood is strong, but at the same time, soft and easy to work with.
+It can last up to 40 years, and it’s durable and relatively cheap.

 Its colours vary from light brown to deeper red throughout the years.
-It tends to bleed resin on a regular basis and can stain.
-To reduce the leach you need to pre-oil the timber at least two times before installation and re-oiled it yearly.
+It tends to bleed resin regularly and can stain.
+To reduce the leach, you need to pre-oil the timber at least two times before installation and re-oiled it yearly.

 Pros of merbau